brannala/BA3/doc/BA3Manual.md

 ### 4.1 Random number generator seed

 The option -s (--seed) is used to specify a positive integer used to ”seed” the random number generator algorithm.
-A deterministic algorithm is used to generate pseudo- random numbers during the MCMC such that the sequence of random numbers is en- tirely determined by the starting seed.
+A deterministic algorithm is used to generate pseudorandom numbers during the MCMC such that the sequence of random numbers is entirely determined by the starting seed.
 Thus, separate runs of the program started using same seed will produce exactly the same outcome.
-To test whether the program is con- verging it is important to carry out several independent runs initiated with different seeds.
+To test whether the program is converging it is important to carry out several independent runs initiated with different seeds.
 To start the program using 10456 as the random number seed use the following command:
 ```
-./BA3SNP -s=104656
+./BA3SNP -s104656
 ```
 If no seed is speciﬁed the default seed is 10.

 ### 4.2 MCMC iterations, burn-in and sampling interval

 The command line option -i (--iterations) speciﬁes the number of iterations for the Markov chain Monte Carlo (MCMC) analysis.
-By default the program uses 5, 000, 000 it- erations.
+By default the program uses 5,000,000 iterations.
 The number of iterations is an important factor in determining whether a MCMC analysis has converged (see below).
 In general, a greater number of iterations will be more likely to insure convergence but the run-time of the program also increases in proportion to the number of iterations.
 The value of the number of iterations should be a positive